NelsonSharma/topics/README.md

 # default is "__secret__.txt"

 --login
-# name of login database file - an Excel file stored in the current dir
+# name of login database file - an Excel file
 # default is "__login__.xlsx" (will auto-create if not found)

 --rename
 # if true (1), displays the "update-name" field on login page
 # users can update their name using this field
-# default is false(0)
+# default is false (0)

 --topic
 # name of the topic - this is displayed as the main heading at the top of all pages